 Risk management is critical to the Group's ability to provide long-term value to its clients and stakeholders.
-In order to create and maintain long-term sustainable, risk management principles have been established and firmly embedded into the Group's business decision-making processes to ensure that risks associated with the business activities are effectively managed.
-As the Group operates in a highly regulated industry, it has established risk management policies and frameworks to assess and resolve pre-identified risk factors, while remaining vigilant by identifying issues which may become potential risks and by formulating pre-emptive measures.
+In order to create and maintain long-term sustainable value to its stakeholders, risk management principles have been established and firmly embedded into the Group's business decision-making processes to ensure that risks associated with the business activities are effectively managed.
+As the Group operates in a highly regulated industry, it has established risk management policies and procedures to identify and assess risk factors, while remaining vigilant by identifying issues which may become potential risks and by formulating pre-emptive measures.